HansSeidel/medat-trainer/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Dev Information

+This page has a pseudo authentication.
+It is not meant to be used by everyone.
+But there is no sensible data, so the login-page can be cracked quit easy.
+Also it's possible to clone the repo and remove the pseudo-auth.

+##  Content
+This page contains practice opportunities for the MedAt.
+The MedAt is an entrance test for medical universities in Austria.

+## Releases:

+### Temporary Todos:
+- Info text on front page.
+- Settings.
+- Buttons on Landing page for Test-Sim and KFF.
+- Disabling not implemented yet.
+- Alt text with information about the settings tab.